weaveworks/weave/site/weavedns/how-works-weavedns.md

 from the proxy and from the `weave run` command.

-If a hostname is in the `.weave.local` domain, then weavedns records the association of that name with the container's Weave IP address(es) in its in-memory database, and then broadcasts the association to other Weave peers in the cluster.
+If a hostname is in the `.weave.local` domain, then weavedns records the association of that name with the container's Weave Net IP address(es) in its in-memory database, and then broadcasts the association to other Weave Net peers in the cluster.

 When weavedns is queried for a name in the `.weave.local` domain, it